TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-The most interesting thing that we can see here, is where the `custom header` was added.
+The most interesting part here is the addition of the custom header `X-Forwarded-Server: golang`, which helped us identify the `backend` technology during enumeration.

 <br />